dsforza96/visual-mic/README.md

 # The Visual Microphone: Passive Recovery of Sound from Video

-A Phyton implementation of MIT's Visual Microphone [1].
+A Python implementation of MIT's Visual Microphone [1].

-Our code is based on the original MATLAB version and depends on OpenCV for handling videos, SciPy for signal processing and writing audio files and [pyrtools](https://github.com/LabForComputationalVision/pyrtools) [2] to compute complex steerable pyramids.
+Our code is based on the original [MATLAB version](http://people.csail.mit.edu/mrub/VisualMic/#data).
+It depends on OpenCV for handling videos, SciPy for signal processing and writing audio files and [pyrtools](https://github.com/LabForComputationalVision/pyrtools) [2] to compute complex steerable pyramids.
 Other requirements are NumPy and Matplotlib.

 ## Usage